01Discount Real Estate Commissions

 In this model you can charge for some services by the hour or a flat rate rather than a percentage of the selling price.
 Of course, your broker will have to agree.

-Other Ways of Pricing - Alternative Real Estate Business Models
+Alternative Real Estate Business Models

 The traditional full commission model is being challenged.